Statistics Advice Centre

 The service is able to perform or advise on the statistical tasks associated with research projects.
 For full contact and personnel details please see our contact us page.

-In order for us to keep detailed timesheets, all postgraduate students will need to fill in a brief form to be signed by their supervisor prior to arranging an appointment.
+In order for us to keep detailed timesheets, all applicants will need to fill in a brief form to be signed by their supervisor/line manager and a budget holder prior to arranging an appointment.

 Academic & external Research